ubaldot/vim-conda-activate/README.md

 >**Warning**<br><br>
 > Avoid starting Vim from the *base* environment or from a shell where `conda`
 > has not been initialized.
+> To avoid starting from the `base` environment you may consider
-> You may consider to add the following:
+> to add the following:
 ```
 conda activate myenv
 ```